techatpark/zols/README.md

 Zols is a Light weighted Content Management System built on Spring Framework.
 Apart from providing anything you want from a CMS, Zols is unique in three ways:

-# Pluggable CMS
-Zols is not a web application.
+#CMS is just a Library
-It is a library which can be easily integrated with any existing Spring MVC Application.
-This means that this saves the hassle of handling a separate deployment.
+Unlike many other CMS which are webapplication, Zols is just a library which can be easily integrated with any of your existing Spring MVC Application.
+There is no hassle of handling a separate deployment.

 #From HTML to CMS in no time
 Zols uses strict natural templating.
 HTML Projects can be directly linked to CMS.
 Designers are free to modify HTML files which will reflect in real time within the CMS.

-#Store domain and data
-Dates as dates, and SSN's as SSN's.
-Store them in the format that you want to be saved, and extract the data with the domain.
-This means that you can perform custom queries like searching within date ranges or searching for a range of ZIP codes in your CMS naturally without any custom coding.
+#Native Data Format
+Content is no longer just a text.
+Any data we enter into zols is stored in it's native format.
+For E.g Dates, Time, Number etc. Which will provide the posiblity of addtional search capablities. (like serach pages by date range etc)

 Installation:
 ==========

-As mentioned above you don't need to run zols as web application.
+As mentioned above, you don't need to run zols as web application.
 You can include zols into your Spring application easily.
 Detailed sample is available @ https://github.com/sathishk/zols-sample.

-Anyways, For testing purpose, you can run zols as given below in the steps section.
+For testing purpose, you can run zols as given below in the steps section.

 Prerequisites
 -------------